colson28195/Hearing-Loss-Prediction-Project/documents/proposal.md

 ## Deliverables

+The aim of the project considered, our deliverables can be listed into 3 broad categories -

-1. A machine learning tool that can use WBA data to diagnose ears as normal or with conductive conditions.
-The key features of the tools will be
+1. A machine learning tool that utilizes the WBT dataset to diagnose ears as either normal or with conductive conditions.
+The key features that the tool shall include -

-- Highly interactive user inferface which allows selection of a ML methods from a curated set of algorithms to evaluate the ear data
+- A highly interactive user inferface which allows selection from a list of ML methods from a curated set of algorithms to evaluate the data
-- Better visualization of the output metrics for improveed interpretability
+- Better visualization of the output metrics for improved interpretability
-- Comparing the result of differet ML methods and choosing the ideal method to diagnose the ear
+- Comparing the results of different ML methods and choosing the ideal method to diagnose ear conditions

 ![mock_tool_ui](https://raw.githubusercontent.com/danielchegwidden/tytonidae-tympanometry/dev-ar/anitha/images/tyty_web_app_ui.JPG?token=AT422D7YNYJPINUD7YFL2M3BDWW2I)

-2. Code repository hosted on Github, which can be utilised for future development purposes
+2. A code repository hosted on Github, which can be utilised for future development purposes

-3. Final Report that summaries the data characteristics and methods used in the tool
+3. A Report that summarises the data characteristics and methods used in the tool.

 ## Methods